turingschool/mod-0-curriculum/back-end/arrays.md

 <div class="s-card">
   <h3>Array Methods & Learning Strategies:</h3>
   <p>You've seen the syntax for the <code>pop</code> method but its utility was not explained.
 Before going down a potential rabbit hole in Google, open up <code>irb</code>.
 Declare an Array with 3 elements.
 Use the <code>pop</code> method with the syntax you learned earlier.
 Call the Array and observe the change that has been made since you initially declared it.
 Go through this process again, with the same Array.
 What can you infer the <code>pop</code> method does?
-Check Google (remember, ruby-docs has the most reliable documentation) to confirm your inference.
+Check Google (remember, <code>ruby-docs</code> has the most reliable documentation) to confirm your inference.
 Write this down!</p>
   <p>Your next task is to learn what the <code>push</code>, <code>shift</code> and <code>unshift</code> Array methods do.
 Consider - how easy or hard did the work you did for <code>pop</code> feel?
 Do you want to follow the same steps to learn about the other methods, or go straight to ruby documentation to learn about the other 3?
 Act on whatever you decide, and be sure to write down your learnings about these methods.</p>
 </div>
 <br>